TheMMC/In-Place_Upgrade_Helper/README.md

-This is an upgrade helper tool for Windows 10 and 11 and Windows Server.
+This is an upgrade helper tool for Windows 10/11 and Windows Server.

 This tool can upgrade Windows via four different methods: